-Commission revenue attributable to major medical individual and family health insurance plans was approximately 89% and 90% of our total commission revenue in the three and six months ended June 30, 2011, respectively.
-Commission revenue attributable to major medical individual and family health insurance plans was approximately 91% of our total commission revenue in both the three and six months ended June 30, 2010.
-We define our individual and family plan offerings as major medical individual and family health insurance plans, which do not include small business, short-term major medical, stand-alone dental, life, student and Medicare-related health insurance plan offerings.
+Commission revenue attributable to major medical individual and family health insurance plans was approximately 90% and 77% of our commission revenue in the three months ended March 31, 2011 and 2012, respectively.
+We define our individual and family plan offerings as major medical individual and family health insurance plans, which do not include Medicare-related health insurance plan offerings or other ancillary products such as small business, short-term, stand-alone dental, life and student insurance plan offerings.

-We do not require collateral or other security for our accounts receivable.
-As of June 30, 2011, two customers represented 43% and 19%, respectively, for a total of 62% of our \$5.0 million outstanding accounts receivable.
-No other customers represented 10% or more of our total accounts receivable.
-We believe the potential for collection issues with any of our customers is minimal as of June 30, 2011.
-Accordingly, our allowance for uncollectible amounts at June 30, 2011 was not material.
+As of December 31, 2011, one customer represented 73%, or \$5.9 million, of our \$8.1 million accounts receivable.
+As of March 31, 2012, one customer represented 61%, or \$3.8 million, of our \$6.2 million outstanding accounts receivable.
+No other customers represented 10% or more of our total accounts receivable at December 31, 2011 and March 31, 2012.
+We believe the potential for collection issues with any of our customers is minimal as of March 31, 2012.